Higher-Order Exceptional Points Induced by Non-Markovian Environments: Higher-order exceptional points

+This general construction applies directly to the EP4 discussed in Sec.~\ref{section IIIA}.
+For \(k=4\), the symmetry-protected codimension is \(k-1=3\), so the EP4 can be enclosed by a closed two-dimensional surface \(\Sigma_2\simeq S^2\) in the pseudo-Hermitian parameter submanifold.
+Under the pseudo-Hermiticity constraint, the quartic characteristic equation in Eq.~(\ref{eq:characteristic-f}) has real coefficients, and the quadruple-root condition associated with the EP4 can be expressed by the simultaneous vanishing of the degeneracy vector \(\mathbf{R}_4=(D,\bar E,F)\), where \(D\), \(\bar E\), and \(F\) are defined below Eq.~(\ref{eq:characteristic-f}).
+This three-component degeneracy vector plays the role of the resultant vector for the EP4.
+Provided that \(|\mathbf{R}_4|\neq 0\) on the enclosing surface \(\Sigma_2\), the normalized vector \(\hat{\mathbf{R}}_4=\mathbf{R}_4/|\mathbf{R}_4|\) defines a map \(\hat{\mathbf{R}}_4:\Sigma_2\to S^2\).
+The integer degree of this map characterizes the topological charge of the EP4~\cite{Yoshida186602,Yoshida012021}.
+Explicitly, this charge can be written as

+where \(u\) and \(v\) parameterize the enclosing surface \(\Sigma_2\).
+The integer \(Q_4\) is invariant under smooth deformations of \(\Sigma_2\), as long as the surface does not pass through another degeneracy.
+Similarly, for the EP5 described by the quintic equation in Appendix~\ref{General case-double}, the quintuple-root condition \(L' = M' = N' = P' = 0\) defines a four-component degeneracy vector \(\mathbf{R}_5 = (L', M', N', P')\), whose normalized map from a closed three-dimensional hypersurface to \(S^3\) gives the corresponding higher-dimensional resultant winding number~\cite{Yoshida012021}.
+Thus, non-Markovianity in our work not only increases the algebraic order of EPs, but also enlarges the dimensionality of the associated topological map, allowing the system to support higher-order exceptional defects with quantized resultant winding charges.
+Additionally, we note that recent superconducting-circuit experiments have measured the topological invariant associated with an EP3 in quantum three-mode systems~\cite{Han02839}.

-The above analysis confirms a common intuition: each distinguishable non-Markovian structured reservoir with a Lorentzian spectrum increases the dimension of the effective Hamiltonian by one.
-This conclusion is consistent with pseudomode theory, where coupling an optical mode to a non-Markovian reservoir is equivalently mapped to its coupling with an auxiliary mode that in turn interacts with a Markovian reservoir, thereby reflecting the expansion of the parameter space induced by memory effects.
+The above analysis supports a common intuition: each distinguishable non-Markovian structured reservoir with a Lorentzian spectrum increases the dimension of the effective Hamiltonian by one.
+This conclusion is consistent with pseudomode theory, where coupling an optical mode to a non-Markovian reservoir is equivalently mapped to its coupling with an auxiliary mode that in turn interacts with a Markovian reservoir, thereby reflecting the enlargement of the effective dynamical space induced by memory effects.
 Physically, the memory effect rooted in non-Markovian environments scales inversely with the environmental spectral width, becoming significant for narrow widths and manifesting as an enlargement of the effective Hamiltonian, thereby giving rise to higher-order EPs.
 In other words, the introduction of memory effects increases the complexity of the parameter space of the system, thereby inducing the emergence of higher-order EPs.
+In the non-Markovian limit (corresponding to the Markovian approximation) $\lambda \to \infty$ the memory effects become local, the auxiliary modes decouple, and the EP order reduces.